- a person or thing that modifies.

 - the immediate constituent of an endocentric construction that is not the head.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018

 Examples from the Web for modifiers

 Nouns are adjectives, subjects disagree with objects, modifiers dangle, malapropisms abound.The Gpistolary Novel: Tao Lin’s ‘Taipei’

 Clauses and modifiers must be attached in a way that cannot be overlooked.Newspaper Reporting and Correspondence

 The noun or pronoun which is the object of a preposition may also have its modifiers.

 Since pronouns are used in place of nouns, they may have modifiers, also, just as nouns do.

-The complete predicate of a sentence is the simple predicate with all of its modifiers.
+The complete subject of a sentence is the simple subject with all of its modifiers.

 - Also called: qualifier grammar a word or phrase that qualifies the sense of another word; for example, the noun alarm is a modifier of clock in alarm clock and the phrase every day is an adverbial modifier of walks in he walks every day